arnobt78/Home-Nursing-Care--React-FullStack/README.md

 ## Sernitas Care - Home Nursing Service Provider

-Sernitas-Care is a professional German home nursing service platform built with React-Vite-TailwindCSS and Framer-Motion.
-This project provides a modern, responsive, and user-friendly interface to showcase nursing services, testimonials, application from (mongodb prisma, zod) and contact (smtp server)options for clients.
+Sernitas-Care is a dedicated home nursing service platform in Germany and an official member of the Sernitas-Groupe.
+The platform features React, Vite, TailwindCSS, and Framer Motion technologies.
+It showcases a modern, responsive, and user-friendly design that emphasizes nursing services, client testimonials, application details (powered by MongoDB, Prisma, and Zod), and contact options (through an SMTP server).

 **Online-Live:** https://develop-testing-1.netlify.app/